 Cape May Point State Park is also home to one of the oldest lighthouses in New Jersey.
 Climb up to the top and discover a view unlike anything you've ever seen!
 Get a 360 degree view of beautiful Cape May.
 The park also has a WWII bunker where visitors can visit and discover a unique piece of the parks history.
 Additionally, Cape May Point State Park lets visitors come to bird watch and watch the annual migration of the birds from New Jersey to the south for the winter.

-Year-Round State Park with Dozens of Activities!
-Cheesequake State Park is one of the best known parks in New Jersey.
+Year-round state park with dozens of activities!
+Cheesequake State Park is one of the best-known parks in New Jersey.
 It's unique landscape and dozens of year-round activities make it a perfect place to spend the day or the weekend!
 Cheesequake State Park's unique geographical features include open fields, saltwater and freshwater marshes, a white cedar swamp, Pine Barrens and a forest!
 All of these different landscapes make it fun for all to explore and home to hundreds of different animal species!
-Camp for the weekend in tents or campers May through October or come for the day exploring any of their 5 trails perfect for hiking, walking or mountain biking!
-During the summer enjoy swimming, fishing, canoeing, kayaking, and boating - be sure to bring your own, there are no rental facilities on site!
-During the winter bring all of your thrill-seeking friends for skiing, snowboarding and sledding.
-There are tons of activities for everyone in the family to enjoy this beautiful New Jersey state park!
+Camp for the weekend in tents or campers May through October or come for the day, exploring any of their 5 trails perfect for hiking, walking or mountain biking!
+During the summer, enjoy swimming, fishing, canoeing, kayaking and boating - be sure to bring your own boat though as there are no rental facilities on site!
+During the winter, bring all of your thrill-seeking friends for skiing, snowboarding and sledding.
+There are tons of activities for everyone in the family to enjoy.

 Cora Hartshorn Arboretum is one of the most beautiful arboretums in New Jersey!
-Since 1923 the arboretum has been providing New Jersey residence with a chance to see flowers and other plant species up-close.
+Since 1923 the arboretum has been providing state residents a chance to see flowers and other plant species up-close.
 It sits on 16 acres, has 100 species of wild flowers, 40 different tree species, exotic plant and shrubs you can't see anywhere else in New Jersey!
 Even if you're not the "out-doors" type, Cora Hartshorn Arboretum will change that!
 You will be blown away by their amazing and exotic plant life!
 They have several trails to explore the grounds and dozens of gardens to explore!
-The Arboretum offers dozens of programs for children and family so you can learn about the unique plant life that lives in the Arboretum and around New Jersey.
+The Arboretum offers dozens of programs for children and families so you can learn about the unique plant life that lives in the arboretum as well as around New Jersey.

-Perfect for a romantic outdoors date or a family day trip in NJ!
+Perfect for a romantic outdoor date or a family day trip in NJ!

-One of Central New Jersey's most Popular Attractions!
+One of Central NJ's most popular attractions!
 The Delaware and Raritan Canal State Park is one of Central NJ's most popular recreation areas!
 They have dozens of activities and attractions open all year.
 The state park has several trails perfect for all hikers from beginners to experienced.
 Explore the trails and discover beautiful views of the canal, amazing plant life and beautiful animals.
 The trails are also perfect for horseback riding or mountain biking!
-During the summer enjoy boating, canoeing and kayaking on anyone of their 5 docking sites off the Delaware River from sunrise to sunset!
+During the summer, enjoy boating, canoeing and kayaking on any one of their 5 docking sites off the Delaware River from sunrise to sunset!
 Also enjoy fishing in the river or canal, find many types of fish from catfish to bass.
-In the winter bring your skis and snowboards for wintery fun!
+In the winter, bring your skis and snowboards for wintery fun!

 The Delaware and Raritan Canal State Park has several historic landmarks ranging from canal bridges, mills and historic buildings accessible to the public.
 Throughout the year the park's staff offers educational programs for children and adults.